cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 ```
 :::

-Then run a new build and deploy the newly generated `.hdbcds` files.
+Then run a new build and deploy the newly generated _.hdbcds_ files.
-The `@Comment` annotations have vanished from the `hdbcds` files, thus
+The `@Comment` annotations have vanished from the _.hdbcds_ files, thus
 the resulting database tables and views don't contain the `COMMENT` clause anymore.
-In contrast to the hdbtable plugin, the hdbcds plugin is able to handle removal of the
+In contrast to the `hdbtable` plugin, the `hdbcds` plugin is able to handle removal of the
 `COMMENT`s without a full table migration.